AAGI-AUS/AAGIQuarto/README.md

 The logo of this project and the AAGI strategic partners do not come under MIT License.
 The Analytics for the Australian Grains Industry (AAGI) project retains full rights to the AAGI logo and the Grains Research and Development Corporation (GRDC) and strategic partners, Curtin University, the University of Queensland and Adelaide University, retain full rights to their own logos, respectively.

+## Note on Installing with Linux

+[^1] If you are installing AAGIQuarto on a Linux computer for the first time, please refer to the [{AAGIThemes} README](https://github.com/AAGI-AUS/AAGIThemes) for special instructions on how to install this R package that AAGIQuarto uses in it's templates.

 ![](docs/demos/assets/Partners.svg)